 Injurymap and Sparta team up with the Sports Innovation Lab to gather evidence

-The program for runners was developed as part of a collaboration between Sparta’s physiotherapist Casper Abenth and two specialist physicians and experts of sports medicine, Finn Johannsen and Pierre Schydlowsky.
-The program forms part of a series of initiatives designed to collect more data on how to prevent running injuries from occurring, in the hopes of making a contribution to this potentially valuable, but underexamined area of sports research.
+Our program for runners was developed in collaboration between Sparta’s physiotherapist Casper Abenth and two experts of sports medicine, Finn Johannsen and Pierre Schydlowsky.
+The program is part of a series of initiatives designed to collect more data on how to prevent running injuries and contribute to this area of sports research.

 Examples of pre-emptive exercises